NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Spell Shroud.md

 Your spell shrouds you in a billowing cloud.
-If your next action is to Cast a Spell that targets you, you surround yourself in a @Template\[emanation|distance:15\] of dense magical mist that lasts until the start of your next turn.
+If your next action is to Cast a Spell that targets you, you surround yourself in a 15-foot emanation of dense magical mist that lasts until the start of your next turn.
 All creatures within the cloud become [[Conditions/Concealed|Concealed]], and all creatures outside the cloud are concealed to creatures within it.

 *Source: Pathfinder Player Core 2*
 *ORC*